williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 authnContextClassRef  | Identifies the SAML authentication context class for the assertion's authentication statement                     | String                                               | FALSE    | FALSE |
 attributeStatements   | Check [here](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0-cd-02.html) for details | [Attribute Statements](#attribute-statements-object) | FALSE    | FALSE |

-> Fields that require certificate uploads can't be enabled through the API, such as Single Log Out and Assertion Encryption.
+* Fields that require certificate uploads can't be enabled through the API, such as Single Log Out and Assertion Encryption.
 These must be updated through the UI.

-> Either (or both) "responseSigned" or "assertionSigned" must be TRUE.
+* Either (or both) "responseSigned" or "assertionSigned" must be TRUE.
+* The override settings `ssoAcsUrlOverride`, `recipientOverride`, `destinationOverride`, and `audienceOverride` provide an alternative way of persisting post back and similar other urls.
+    For example, you can use `ssoAcsUrlOverride` supports the cloud access security broker (CASB) use case for Office365 app instances.

+    * In SAML 1.1 (for example, Office365 apps), `destinationOverride` isn't available.
+    * In SAML 2.0, like Box app, all four overrides are available.
+    * In App Wizard SAML App, no override attributes are available.

 ##### Supported Values for Custom SAML App
 The following values are support for creating custom SAML 2.0 Apps.
 Check [Attribute Statements](#attribute-statements-object) to see its supported values.